Limited symptom attack

 A limited symptom attack (LSA), also referred to as a limited symptom panic attack (LPA), is a milder, less comprehensive form of panic attack, with fewer than four panic related symptoms being experienced (APA 1994).
 For example, a sudden episode of intense dizziness or trembling accompanied by fear that something terrible is about to happen.
 Many people with panic disorder have a mixture of full blown and limited symptom attacks.
-LSAs often manifest in anxiety disorders, phobias, panic disorder and agoraphobia.
+LSAs often manifest in anxiety disorders, phobias, panic disorder, and agoraphobia.
 However, experiencing an LSA is not necessarily indicative of mental illness.
 Often persons recovering from or being treated for panic attacks and panic disorder will experience LSAs.

-Symptoms
+Signs and symptoms

-According to the DSM-IV, during an LSA, fewer than four of the following symptoms would be experienced, in contrast to a full blown panic attack, which must include four or more symptoms.
+According to the DSM-5-TR, during an LSA, fewer than four of the following symptoms would be experienced, in contrast to a full blown panic attack, which must include four or more symptoms.